Tushar-k-minny/Vartalapp/README.md

 # Vartalapp

-Vartalapp is a communtiy based chat application created using MERN Stack.
+Vartalapp is a community based chat application created using MERN Stack.